If you need to change your travel plans due to the coronavirus, it may be a little less costly to do so.

 You can change plans without paying certain fees, or cancel your ticket and get a credit for a future flight.

 The move comes as domestic travel and international travel are both taking a hit from the coronavirus.
-Companies are putting limits on business travel and some meetings and conferences have been canceled.
+Companies are putting limits on business travel and meetings and conferences have been canceled.

 Atlanta-based Delta said the waiver allows travelers to make a change to their itinerary without paying a change fee.